plumber-cd/argocd-autoscaler/DESIGN.md

 This default implementation will do the following:

-- Change `.spec.replicas` on the STS.
+- Change `.spec.replicas` on the STS/Deployment.
 - Change `ARGOCD_CONTROLLER_REPLICAS` environment variable on the STS.
 - Change `.spec.replicas` on the Shard Manager.